 WHAT IS MYOPIA

 Myopia is known as short-sightedness or near-sightedness.
-It happens when the focus point falls in front of instead of on the retina, resulting is poorly focused vision.
-The further the focus point is from the retina, the more out of focus the vision will be.
+It happens when the focal point falls in front of instead of on the retina, resulting in blurred distance vision.
+The further the focal point is from the retina, the more blurred the vision will be.
 This is particularly important in children as their education and leisure activity such as sports may be affected.

 CORRECTED FOCUSSED EYE